osohq/oso/new-docs/content/python/getting-started/roles/basic_roles.md

 ---
-title: Roles with SQLAlchemy
+title: Adding roles with SQLAlchemy
+description: This guide walks you through how to use Oso's sqlalchemy integration to add basic roles to a multi-tenant app.
-weight: 1
+weight: 2
 ---

+# Adding roles with SQLAlchemy

 The [`sqlalchemy_oso.roles`](reference/frameworks/sqlalchemy#sqlalchemy_osoroles) module
 provides out-of-the-box Role-Based Access Control features that let you create a roles system with a few lines of code, and specify role permissions in a declarative oso policy.

 This guide walks you through how to use `sqlalchemy_oso` to add basic roles to a multi-tenant app.